DevTaehong/Catsgram/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/71358207/179369973-c1790385-1140-4577-8aba-4c041aa0ed54.gif)

 ## Setup
-To run this project, in ternimal, type:
+To run this project make a .env file in the root of this project and in the ternimal, type:
 ```
-$ cd ../QuoteApp
+$ cd ../Catsgram
 $ composer install
+$ npm install
 $ php artisan serve
 ```

 ## Project Status
 Project is complete.
-I am no longer working on it, because I am learning new technologies such as Node.js, React.js.
+I am no longer working on it.

 ## Room for Improvement
-If you find a bug, kindly open an issue [here](https://github.com/DevTaehong/QuotesApp/issues/new) by including your search query and the expected result.
+If you find a bug, kindly open an issue [here](https://github.com/DevTaehong/Catsgram/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/DevTaehong/QuotesApp/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/DevTaehong/Catsgram/issues/new).
 Please include sample queries and their corresponding results.

-## Acknowledgements
-- This project was based on [this tutorial](https://www.youtube.com/playlist?list=PLpzy7FIRqpGC8Jk6gyWdSVdxCVXZAsenQ).
-- Many thanks to classmates and teachers at Nova Scotia Community College.

 ## Contact
 Created by [@taehong](https://linkedin.com/in/taehong) - feel free to contact me!

 ## License
-This project is open source and available under the MIT © [Taehong Min ](https://github.com/DevTaehong/QuotesApp/blob/master/License).
+This project is open source and available under the MIT © [Taehong Min ](https://github.com/DevTaehong/Catsgram/blob/master/License).